 In March 2026, a sales team replaced their entire pre-call research workflow with a single Claude skill and three MCP integrations: Google Calendar, Crustdata, and Slack.
 Before every sales call, the agent automatically pulls attendee profiles, company data, and booking context, then generates a full brief and posts it to Slack.
 The whole thing runs on a cron schedule.
 No dashboard.
 No seat licenses.
 No annual contract.
 Twelve months ago, this kind of workflow was typically built into a paid sales SaaS product.
 Today it is a skill file, a few API keys, and an agent that runs in the background.

-This is not an isolated example.
-It is the pattern.
-Across industries, AI agents with access to the right integrations are collapsing entire software categories into lightweight workflows that cost a fraction of what the equivalent SaaS subscription charges.
+The same pattern is showing up across industries.
+AI agents with access to the right integrations are collapsing entire software categories into lightweight workflows that cost a fraction of what the equivalent SaaS subscription charges.
 Businesses that recognize this shift early are cutting spend and moving faster.
-Those that do not are paying for software that an agent could replace, often within weeks rather than months.
+Late movers keep paying for software that an agent could replace, often within weeks instead of months.

 The Enterprise Numbers Confirm the Shift

 OpenAI surpassed $25 billion in annualized revenue by April 2026, up from roughly $5 billion a year earlier.
 Amazon Web Services reported its AI revenue run rate at $15 billion in Q1 2026, with its custom chips business doubling to $20 billion.
-This is not experimental budget.
 These are production workloads at enterprise scale.

 Meanwhile, the workforce numbers tell the other side: 78,557 tech workers were laid off in Q1 2026, with 48% of cuts directly attributed to AI and workflow automation.
-Enterprises are not adding AI on top of their existing stack.
-They are using it to replace layers of that stack, including the people who operated those layers.
+Enterprises are using AI to replace layers of their existing stack, including the people who operated those layers.

 Why SaaS Products Collapse into Agent Workflows